Explore your mortgage options

 How Do No-Closing-Cost Mortgages Work?

-- Option 1: The closing costs are added to your mortgage loan and spread across your monthly payments for the life of the loan.
-Even though your interest rate isn’t raised, you’ll still end up paying more in interest because you’ll be charged interest on a larger loan amount.
+The closing costs are added to your mortgage loan, which increases your mortgage balance, and the costs are spread across your monthly mortgage payments for the life of the loan.

-No matter which option you choose to cover your closing costs, you’ll end up with higher monthly payments for the life of your loan.
+Whichever option you choose to cover your closing costs, you’ll end up with higher monthly mortgage payments for the life of the loan.

 Who Offers No-Closing-Cost Mortgages?